mttsner/PackageManager/README.md

 ## How to use this stoopid shit.
 Just run the `PackageManager.lua` script and then you can use `import(<Package Name>)` in any script.
-You can also put it in your autoexec folder for easier script development.
+You can also put it in your autoexec folder for a better script development experience.
 ## Loadstring
 ```lua
 loadstring(game:HttpGet("https://notnoobmaster.github.io/PackageManager/"))()